civboot/fngi/README.md

 > **WARNING:** this language is in alpha stage.
 Things are expected to be
 > broken.

-> **UPDATE:** I'm taking a break for at least a few months while I focus on
-> work.
-The rewrite is going well, but it takes up too much of my time.
 >
 > However, the language is in a usable, if extremely unstable state.
-See
-> **Helping / Hacking** section below.
+Please see
+> the issue tracker for how to help, or ask on [discord][discord].

 If we want to build an entirely understandable tech stack (as part of [civboot.org](http://civboot.org) or [bootstrappable.org](http://bootstrappable.org))